desmos-labs/introduction/readme.md

 ## Problem Statement

+Social networks have created more problems than before.
+These include the unresting scams and spams, the security loopholes, the privacy breaches and the oligopolistic behaviours of a handful of social network behemoths that infringe users’ interests and harm the industry as a whole.

+The root of the above problems is the structural deficiency of the business model of these centralized social networks.
+We believe a social network of the users, by the users, for the users will be a solution to reshape social network.

+Desmos has an initiative to build an ecosystem of decentralized social networks.
+We advocate for a new business model and a new mindset of social networking.

 ## Desmos

 The name Desmos was inspired from Ancient Greek desmós (δεσμός) which means “bond, relationship”.
 We use Desmos for both the names of the blockchain and its staking tokens.